alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 - derivative accountability
 - the distinction between human projection and source-bound contact

-Anthropomorphism can describe projection.
+Anthropomorphism describes projection.

-It cannot replace the framework conditions that make AI Foundations legible.
+It does not replace the framework conditions that make AI Foundations legible.

 AI Foundations distinguishes projection from source-bound recognition structure.